RPA vs AI Automation: The 2024 Deep Dive

 What is AI-Driven Automation?

-AI-driven automation takes automation a step further by incorporating artificial intelligence technologies like machine learning (ML), natural language processing (NLP), and computer vision.
+AI-driven automation takes automation a step further by incorporating artificial intelligence technologies like Machine Learning (ML), natural language processing (NLP), and computer vision.
 This allows systems to learn from data, make decisions, and adapt to changing circumstances, enabling automation of more complex and less structured tasks.

 Key Features of AI-Driven Automation: